pkutaj/pkutaj.github.io/_posts/2019-11-13-C-SHARP-unit-tests.md

 ```

-* see [Referencing a .NET DLL directly, using the .NET Core toolchain](https://medium.com/@tonerdo/referencing-a-net-dll-directly-using-the-net-core-toolchain-16f0af46a4dc) for adding a reference to an `.dll` directly
+* see [Referencing a .NET DLL directly, using the .NET Core toolchain](https://medium.com/@tonerdo/referencing-a-net-dll-directly-using-the-net-core-toolchain-16f0af46a4dc) for adding a reference to an `.dll` directly; but it seems that for this you'd rather use VS per se

 ```xml
 <ItemGroup>
   <Reference Include="MyAssembly">